Alami64/AI_Video_Summarizer/readme.md

 You also need to have an Anthropic API key stored in a .env file.

+you also need to have ffmpeg installed, if you have a mac, then just doin brew install ffmpeg should work.

 ## Usage

 1. Set the url variable to the YouTube video URL you want to summarize.